seppzer0/zero_kernel/README.md

 > [!NOTE]
 > \- ROM artifacts in releases \-
 >
 > The contents of each release include ROM builds compatible with corresponding kernel builds.
-These ROM files are <u>**unmodified and mirrored from official sources**</u>.
+These ROM files are **unmodified and mirrored from official sources**.
 >
 >This can be verified via the checksums, which should be identical to the ones presented on the ROM project's official web page.
 >